western/http-here/DATABASE.md

 ## File table

-For old versions of `http-here` it was place for store info about files and use it for `search` or `image thumbnails`.
+For old versions of `http-here` it was a place to store meta about files and use it for `search` or `image thumbnails`.